Maddy Osman avatar

 TinyPNG, an image compression tool

-TinyJPG is an online image compression tool that allows you to significantly reduce the size of your images - by up to 70 percent - without compromising on quality.
+TinyJPG is an online image compression tool that allows you to significantly reduce the size of your images – by up to 70 per cent – without compromising on quality.

 You can compress up to 20 images with a size of up to 5 MB at a time for free.
 You can also sign up for TInyJPG’s Pro plan, which starts at $25/year per user.
 With the Pro plan, you can compress more than 20 images at a time and remove the 5 MB size limit for WordPress images.

-TinyJPG is a great solution for images you want to upload to your website.
+TinyJPG is a great solution for images that you want to upload to your website.
 But what about images that are already on your website?
 This is where a plugin like ShortPixel comes into play.

 WordPress Images Sizes Shortpixel

-ShortPixel Image Optimizer Plugin for WordPress
+ShortPixel Image Optimiser Plugin for WordPress

 The plugin helps you to compress images that you have already uploaded to your website.
 It also processes and compresses all future image uploads.
-It reduces the file size by up to 75 percent without any noticeable loss of quality.
+It reduces the file size by up to 75 per cent without any noticeable loss of quality.

 You can also use the plugin to convert all JPG, PNG and GIF image formats into the WebP and AVIF formats, which were explicitly developed for the lossless and lossy compression of images on the web and in your media library.